RAhnemann/sif-less/README.md

 SIF-less 2 is a UI Wrapper for Sitecore Installation Framework (SIF).
 It's not called "SIF-non", as it still requires SIF to operate.
 For those who don't want to mess with parameters and the command line, this is for you.

+## Version 2.0.3.0 - Beta 1 Update 3 ##

+* Added a Secure Password to the configs.
+This is used in all non-admin connections in order to ensure installation is not halted by using passwords that don't adhere to the local password plolicy
+* Added in support for Habitat Topologies.
+This is only available for Sitecore 9.0 Update 2 and can be found in the Topology list when selecting Version 9.0 Update 2.
+* Fixed issues with the File Selector and added in a Folder Selector Control.
+* Fixed an issue where not having a default value caused an error when updating a custom field.
+* Added a timer so you can see an overall execution time for the entire script.
+*

 ## Version 2.0.2.0 - Beta 1 Update 2 ##

 * Completely revamped the uninstall process.
 Rather than using SIF for uninstall, we're going with plain PowerShell.
 This might not be the end-game here, but this is a lot cleaner and fault tolerant.
 It can also be re-run multiple times to clean up an instance, and it won't fail.